MicrosoftDocs/azure-docs/articles/event-grid/pull-delivery-overview.md

 * A **lock token** is a kind of handle that identifies an event that you can use to control its state.
 * Once a consumer application receives an event and processes it, it  **acknowledges** that event.
 This operation instructs Event Grid to delete the event so it isn't redelivered to another client.
 The consumer application acknowledges one or more tokens with a single request by specifying their lock tokens before they expire.

-In some other occasions, your consumer application may want to release or reject events.
+In some other occasions, your consumer application might want to release or reject events.

 * Your consumer application **releases** a received event to signal Event Grid that it isn't ready to process that event and to make it available for redelivery.
 It does so by calling the *release* operation with the lock tokens identifying the events to be returned back to Event Grid.
 Your application can control if the event should be released immediately or if a delay should be used before the event is available for redelivery.

-* You may want to **reject** an event if there's a condition, possibly permanent, that prevents your consumer application to process the event.
+* You could opt to **reject** an event if there's a condition, possibly permanent, that prevents your consumer application to process the event.
 For example, a malformed message can be rejected as it can't be successfully parsed.
 Rejected events are dead-lettered, if a dead-letter destination is available.
 Otherwise, they're dropped.

 #### Scope on which pull delivery operations run

 When you invoke a *receive*, *acknowledge*, *release*, *reject*, or *renew lock* operation, those actions are performed in the context of the event subscription.
-For example, if you acknowledge an event, that event is no longer availble through the event subscription used when calling the *acknowledge* action.
-Other event subscription may still have the "same" event available.
+For example, if you acknowledge an event, that event is no longer available through the event subscription used when calling the *acknowledge* action.
+Other event subscription could still have the "same" event available.
 That is because an event subscription gets a copy of the events published.
 Those event copies are effectively distinct from each other across event subscriptions.
-Each event has its own state idenpendent of other events.
+Each event has its own state independent of other events.

 [!INCLUDE [data-shape-of-events-delivered-with-pull-delivery](./includes/data-shape-when-delivering-with-pull-delivery.md)]